pyvista/pyvista/CONTRIBUTING.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Image regression testing is performed on all published documentation images.
+When the documentation is built, all generated images are automatically saved to
+    Build Image Directory: ``./doc/_build/html/_images``

+The regression testing compares these generated images to those stored in
+    Doc Image Cache: ``./tests/doc/doc_image_cache``

-Test all the images with:
+To test all the images, run ``pytest`` with:

 .. code:: bash

    pytest tests/doc/tst_doc_images.py

-The test will:
+The tests must be executed explicitly with this command.
+The name of the test file is prefixed with ``tst``, and not ``test`` specifically to avoid being automatically executed by ``pytest`` (``pytest`` collects all tests prefixed with ``test`` by default.)
+This is done since the tests require building the documentation, and are not a primary form of testing.

+When executed the tests will:

-   1. Collect all images from ``./doc/_build/html/_images``.
+   1. Collect all documentation images from the ``Build Image Directory``.

    1. Resize the images to a maximum of 400x400 pixels.

    1. Save a copy of the resized images to a flat directory in ``./_doc_debug_images``.

-   1. Use `:func:pyvista.compare_images` to compare the build images in ``./_doc_debug_images`` to the cached images in ``./tests/doc/doc_image_cache``.
+   1. Use `:func:pyvista.compare_images` to compare the build images in ``./_doc_debug_images`` to the cached images in the ``Doc Image Cache``.

-To resolve any failed tests, either:

-   1. Update the cache by copying the image(s) from ``./_doc_debug_images`` to ``./tests/doc/doc_image_cache``.

-   1. Update the docstring example code to ensure its output matches the expected output from the cache.
+If an image is missing from either the ``Build Image Directory`` or the ``Doc Image Cache``, the tests will fail.
+If new plots are added to docstrings, they must also be added to the cache.
+If old plots are removed from docstrings, they must also be removed from the cache.

 .. note::

-   If the documentation is built as part of CI testing, an artifact with the debug images is automatically generated and can be downloaded for debugging or for adding new images for new or modified docstrings.
+    It is not necessary to build the documentation images locally in order to add to or update the doc image cache.
+The documentation is automatically built as part of CI testing, and an artifact with the debug images is automatically generated.
+The artifact can be downloaded, and images from the artifact may be copied and added to the cache.

+    The debug images saved with the artifact can also be used to "simulate" building the documentation images locally.
+The images may simply be copied to the local ``Build Image Directory``, and the tests can then be executed locally for debugging.

 .. note::